 Retinoids (vitamin A derivatives), for example, Retin-A, Differin, Tazorac, treat blackheads and whiteheads, the first lesions of acne.
 The most common side effect is irritation.

 Antibiotics, either topically applied to the skin (clindamycin, erythromycin), or taken orally (tetracycline and its derivatives) control surface bacteria and reduce inflammation in the skin.
 Antibiotics are more effective when combined with benzoyl peroxide or retinoids.
 The oral retinoid isotretinoin is reserved for people with severe (nodular or cystic) disease.
 Isotretinoin shrinks the size of oil glands, the anatomic origin of acne.
 Without active, plump oil glands, acne actively diminishes.
 Side effects can include dry skin, elevated cholesterol and triglycerides, and birth defects.
 Women of childbearing age must practice birth control before, during, and after treatment (often a year) with isotretinoin.
-The use of isotretinoin requires rigorous testing (cholesterol, pregnancy) and follow-up for the prescribed period (5 months).
+The use of isotretinoin requires rigorous testing (cholesterol, pregnancy) and follow-up for the prescribed period (5 or more months).
 It is reserved for the most severe types of acne that do not respond to other treatments.